Patricia Relue, Program Co-Director from the College of Engineering

-Dorothea Sawicki, Program Co-Director from the College of Medicine
+Kandace Williams, Program Co-Director from the College of Medicine and Life Sciences

-The Doctor of Philosophy in Biomedical Engineering at the University of Toledo is a joint program between The College of Engineering and The College of Medicine.
-The program is open to qualified students with either degrees in engineering or in science fields such as biology, chemistry, physics, mathematics, or computer science.
+The Doctor of Philosophy in Biomedical Engineering at the University of Toledo is a joint program between the College of Engineering and the College of Medicine and Life Sciences.
+The program is open to qualified students with B.S. degrees in engineering or in science fields such as biology, chemistry, physics, mathematics, or computer science.
 Since prospective students have a variety of backgrounds, the requirements for admission vary.

 In addition to coursework requirements, continuation within the Ph.D. program requires that the student pass two major examinations:

 - Ph.D.
 Qualifying Exam and

 Completion of the Ph.D. degree requires the writing and defense of the Dissertation and the writing of a business commercialization plan and/or publication of the research findings.